Jon Lord: 1968–1970

 It was in these three years that Lord's trademark keyboard sound emerged.
 Ignoring the emergence of the Moog synthesizer, as pioneered in rock by such players as Keith Emerson, Lord began experimenting with a keyboard sound produced by driving the Hammond organ through Marshall amplifiers in an effort to match the attack and volume of Blackmore's guitar.
 Lord's version was heavier than a blues sound, and it often featured distortion and a far harder, industrial type sound that became the trademark Jon Lord organ sound.
-Both Emerson and Rick Wakeman publicly expressed admiration for Lord's mould-breaking work on the organ.
+Rick Wakeman publicly expressed admiration for Lord's mould-breaking work on the organ.
 This delivered a rhythmic foundation to complement Blackmore's speed and virtuosity on lead guitar.
 Lord also loved the sound of an RMI 368 Electra-Piano and Harpsichord, which he used on such songs as "Demon's Eye" and "Space Truckin'".

-In 1973, Lord's original Hammond C3 gave out and he bought another from Christine McVie of Fleetwood Mac.
+In 1973, Lord's original Hammond C3 malfunctioned and he bought another from Christine McVie of Fleetwood Mac.
 Also around this time, Lord and his keyboard technician, Mike Phillips, combined his Hammond C3 Organ with the RMI.
 Lord kept this particular Hammond C3 until his retirement from the band in 2002, when he passed it to successor Don Airey.
 That instrument was retired from stage use a few years later, as it had become "pretty knackered" according to Airey.

 By pushing the Hammond-Leslie sound through Marshall amplification, Lord created a growling, heavy, mechanical sound which allowed him to compete with Blackmore as a soloist, with an organ that sounded as prominent as the lead guitar.
 Said one reviewer, "many have tried to imitate [Lord's] style, and all failed."
 Said Lord himself, "There's a way of playing a Hammond [that's] different.
 A lot of people make the mistake of thinking that you can play a Hammond with a piano technique.
 Well, you can, but it sounds like you are playing a Hammond with a piano technique.
 Really, you have to learn how to play an organ.
 It's a legato technique; it's a technique to achieve legato on a non-legato instrument."